gamingdy/Just-BOT/README.md

 ## Installation

- - You can install the necessary modules by doing :
+ - you can install the necessary packages by doing :

 **Linux/Mac**
 ```